v4iv/theleakycauldronblog/src/pages/blog/diving-into-the-cosmere-mistborn-the-final-empire-review.md

 While the ending of "The Final Empire" felt satisfying, I couldn't shake the feeling that Vin bordered on Mary Sue territory.
 However, as I delved further into the trilogy, I came to appreciate the deliberate nature of her character arc.
 It was a subtle nuance that might have been difficult to grasp initially but added depth upon reflection.

-And then there's Sazed—an unsung hero whose quiet strength and unwavering loyalty stole my heart.
+And then there's Sazed — an unsung hero whose quiet strength and unwavering loyalty stole my heart.

 In hindsight, "The Final Empire" was almost perfect, with its only flaw being a slight dip in pacing in the middle.
 But even that minor hiccup couldn't detract from the overall brilliance of Brandon Sanderson's storytelling.
 It was a journey that left me eager to delve deeper into the world of Mistborn, eager to uncover its secrets and unravel its mysteries.